shadowshard4080/install-arch/Main-Arch-Linux-install-Guide.md

 systemctl enable dhcpcd
 ```

-type exit the chroot by typing `exit` then unmount the mounted partitions using `umount /dev/sdx1` for all the mounted partitions.
+Exit the chroot by typing `exit` then unmount the mounted partitions using `umount /dev/sdx1` for all the mounted partitions.

-do a `reboot now` to and restart into the new arch system.
+Do a `reboot now` to and restart into the new arch system.

 ### Desktop environment installation

 ---
 >You can do all of this while in the `arch-chroot`

-log in as root with either [`su`](https://wiki.archlinux.org/title/su) or by exiting the current session and using the username `root`.
+Log in as root with either [`su`](https://wiki.archlinux.org/title/su) or by exiting the current session and using the username `root`.
 now install the required packages for a desktop environment, for example kde-plasma.

 ``` bash